 23. Only 28% of Remote Workers are Freelancers

 Most remote workers are not freelancers.
-Instead, The State of Remote Work 2018 found 58% of remote workers were employees of one company.
-In fact, only 28% of the remote workers surveyed were freelancers.
-However, 45% of those with regular jobs admitted to freelancing on the side.
+Instead, The State of Remote Work 2018 found that 58% of remote workers were employees of one company.
+Only 28% of the remote workers surveyed were freelancers.
+However, 45% of those with regular jobs admitted to freelancing.

 24. 63% of Employers Offer Working from Home